 Development soft costs are typically covered by both Housing Management activity allowance and other funding sources in the project.
-If requesting NAHTF to fund Housing Management, the amount must be listed as a source on the Sources and Uses tab of the Development Worksheet.
 (See Administrative Activities for list of development soft costs typically supported by Housing Management activity allowance.)

 Note: Applicants can consult with a Housing Program Representative and request the Department review the project's Development Worksheet if the number of affordable units determined by cost allocation will make the project infeasible.
 (Affordable units are those that will have rents that stay within the rent limit allowance prescribed by the Department for the length of the affordability period.)